Scarcity: Raising awareness of water recycling through reuse beer

-To celebrate Manchester City Football Club retaining the Premier League title in 2019, Xylem teamed with City and the Heineken Manchester brewery to produce “Raining Champions” – a limited edition beer made with purified rainwater collected from the rooftop of City’s Etihad Stadium.
-“Raining Champions” is the latest in a campaign by Xylem and City to show football fans globally how every country on earth faces serious and escalating water challenges, such as lack of access to clean water and flooding.
+To celebrate Manchester City Football Club retaining the Premier League title in 2019, Xylem teamed with City and the Heineken Manchester brewery to produce “Raining Champions” – a limited edition beer made with purified rainwater collected from the rooftop of Manchester City’s Etihad Stadium.
+“Raining Champions” is part of a broader partnership between Xylem and Manchester City to engage and educate football fans globally about water challenges and the actions the public can take to make a difference.

-“By 2050, projections estimate that more than 5 billion people could suffer water shortages,” says Joseph Vesey, Senior Vice President and Chief Marketing Officer at Xylem.
-“What better way to educate football fans about these urgent challenges than by toasting the club with a rainwater brew.
+“By 2050, it’s projected that more than five billion people could suffer water shortages,” says Joseph Vesey, Senior Vice President and Chief Marketing Officer at Xylem.
+“What better way to educate football fans about these urgent challenges than by toasting the club with a rainwater brew?
 Through this initiative, and our wider ‘Closer Than You Think’ campaign, we aim to inspire the next generation of fans to think differently about water challenges and solutions.”

-Xylem has also partnered with Berlin water utility Berliner Wasserbetriebe and the Kompetenzzentrum Wasser Berlin (the Berlin Centre of Competence for Water) to produce “Reuse Brew” – a beer made from purified and treated wastewater.
+In 2019, Xylem also partnered with a water utility in Berlin, Berliner Wasserbetriebe, and the Berlin Centre of Competence for Water to produce “Reuse Brew” – a beer made from purified and treated wastewater.
 The beer was showcased at the International Water Association (IWA) International Conference on Water Reclamation and Reuse in Berlin, alongside a range of Xylem’s water reuse solutions.

 “With the Berlin Reuse Brew, we want to demonstrate that the technical possibilities of turning wastewater into drinking water are almost limitless,” says Ulf Miehe of the Berlin Centre of Competence for Water.